Standing Out in Toronto with Translation

 • International Experience Canada, or IEC, focuses on connecting young adults with work permits.

 • Canada’s general information line, 311, is now available in over 180 languages using the best interpreters.
-The city of Toronto’s website can be translated into over 50 languages, giving access to critical information to its non-English or non-French-speaking residents.
+The city of Toronto’s website can be translated into over 50 languages, providing its non-English or non-French-speaking residents with access to critical information.

 • In 1969, Canada passed the Official Languages Act, mandating that everyone have access to federal services in the official language of their choice.
 The Act has been updated several times since its inception, with English and French as the official languages.